SinLess-Games-LLC/Helix-Ai-IaC/docs/Cluster-description.md

 - **[MySQL Operator](https://dev.mysql.com/doc/mysql-operator/en/mysql-operator-introduction.html):** The MySQL Operator manages MySQL instances within the data-plane namespace.
 It simplifies the deployment and management of MySQL databases in Kubernetes, providing features such as automated backups, scaling, and high availability configurations.

+- **[Velero](https://velero.io/docs/):** Velero is a backup and restore solution for Kubernetes clusters.
+It provides features such as backup scheduling, retention policies, and disaster recovery, ensuring that critical data and configurations are protected and recoverable in the event of a failure.

 <br/>
 <h3>flux-system</h3>